mrmargolis/robot-vim/README.md

 ### VimResponse

-The return value of RobotVim::Runner#run is a RobotVim::VimResponse object with the following fields
+The return value of RobotVim::Runner#run is a RobotVim::VimResponse instance with the following fields

 - body: The contents of the last buffer that was active when your commands completed
 - line\_number: The line number the cursor was on when your commands completed